Java Application Performance Tuning and Memory Management

 Description

 In this course we'll understand what can cause performance issues in our applications, and how to resolve them.
-This includes options available to us as developers at design-time - how to make good coding choices for optimal performance.
-We'll learn about various ways that we can configure the virtual machine to provide better performance at run-time.
-And we'll be diving deep into how the virtual machine manages memory, and the garbage collection process.
+This includes a review of some of the options available to us as developers at design-time - how to make good coding choices for optimal performance.
+For example, when should you pick an ArrayList over a LinkedList?
+How much difference does the StringBuilder really make?
+Is Lambda syntax more or less efficient at certain operations?
+We'll also learn about various ways that we can configure the virtual machine to provide better performance at run-time, with a range of runtime arguments.
+We'll also be diving deep into how the virtual machine manages memory, and how the garbage collection process works and impacts on application performance.

 Along the way we'll be learning about the Just In Time compiler, performance testing and benchmarking, decompiling bytecode, using the GraalVM as an alternative virtual machine and more.